danielbentes/uim-protocol/README.md

 **Challenges:**

 - **Inconsistent Data**: Without centralized control, there may be variations in how web services present their intent data, leading to potential inconsistencies.
+Adherence to the UIM protocol can help mitigate this issue.
 - **Higher Complexity for AI Agents**: Each agent must handle crawling, data parsing, security, and compliance on its own, increasing the complexity of individual agents.
 - **Maintenance Overhead**: AI agents need to frequently crawl and update intent information to stay current, which can be resource-intensive.